 10 questions to Balanced Scorecard Expert James Creelman, independent Balanced Scorecard consultant and author

-1. Please, summarize in few words what is your expertise and background with Balanced Scorecard.
+1. Please, summarize in a few words what your expertise and background is with Balanced Scorecard.

 I have been involved with the Balanced Scorecard since 1993.
 I am an author of many Balanced Scorecard books and advise clients throughout the world – several of which have achieved Hall of Fame status.
 Dr David Norton has called me “the foremost chronicler and historian of the Balanced Scorecard movement.”